muk0644/Deep-RL-Traffic-Control/README.md

 ---

+## 🎓 Acknowledgments

-**This project is part of the "Data Science and AI in Intelligent and Sustainable Mobility Systems" course at Technische Hochschule Ingolstadt under Prof. Dr. Stefanie Schmidtner.**
+This project was completed as part of the "Data Science and AI in Intelligent and Sustainable Mobility Systems" course at **Technische Hochschule Ingolstadt** under the supervision of **Prof. Dr. Stefanie Schmidtner**.